cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 ### Centralized Monitoring: mode without session expired

-Starting from Centralized Monitoring version 1.0.6, users can monitor server’s or user’s load for a long time using the mode without session expired.
+Users can monitor server’s or user’s load for a long time using the mode without session expired.

 To turn on the mode without session expired, follow the next steps: